 Fannie Mae Homestyle Renovation Loans

-Borrowers with higher credit scores (680 or higher) may qualify for a Fannie Mae Homestyle Renovation loan.
-Only a 5 percent down payment is required and distressed properties qualify for this loan.
-These homestyle renovation loans come with certain conditions and restrictions, so make sure you speak with a lender before moving forward.
+Borrowers with higher credit scores (680 or higher) may qualify for a Fannie Mae homestyle renovation loan.
+Only a 5 percent down payment is required, and distressed properties qualify for this loan.
+These homestyle renovation loans come with certain conditions and restrictions, so make sure you speak with a lender before proceeding.

 VA Loans

-If you are a veteran then you’ll most likely qualify for a Veterans Affairs or VA loan.
-These loans are very low-cost and sometimes don’t even require down payment.
-There’s no private mortgage insurance and depending on the lender, credit scores must generally be above 620.
+If you are a veteran, you’ll most likely qualify for a Veterans Affairs or VA loan.
+These loans are very low-cost and sometimes don’t even require a down payment.
+There’s no private mortgage insurance, and depending on the lender, credit scores must generally be above 620.

 Conventional / Conforming Loans

-A down payment of 5 percent or higher is required for conventional / conforming loans, with a credit score of 620 or higher.
-If a buyer puts less than 20 percent down, MIP will be applied, but won’t be as expensive as it would with an FHA loan.
+A 5 percent or higher down payment is required for conventional/conforming loans, with a credit score of 620 or higher.
+If a buyer puts less than 20 percent down, MIP will be applied, but it won’t be as expensive as it would be with an FHA loan.

 How to Run the Numbers for House Hacking

-Running the numbers to determine if a property is a viable house hacking option is actually pretty straightforward–at least compared to some other investment strategies.
+Running the numbers to determine if a property is a viable house hacking option is pretty straightforward compared to other investment strategies.
 The Net Operating Income or NOI will tell you how much income, minus expenses the property will generate annually.
 NOI does not account for taxes, depreciation, loan payments or capital expenses.

 NOI – loan principal + interest = total monthly cash flow